The office of Notary Public is the oldest legal profession in England and Wales.

 - Authentication of documentation for applications to marry abroad

 - Authentication of documentation for applications to work abroad

 - Certifying Birth Certificates, Marriage Certificates, Death Certificates

 - Documentation for the administration of the estates of people who lived abroad or who owned property abroad

-- Power of Attorney (usually required by people in the UK to sell property abroad, buy property abroad or inherit property abroad)
+- Power of Attorneys (usually required by people in the UK to sell property abroad, buy property abroad or inherit property abroad)

 - Shipping Protests

 - Statutory Declarations